opatut/migr8/README.md

 ## Feature overview

 * Target specification: Define your desired database state in a single text file, where you can choose the order in which to apply migrations.
 Put that file into your VCS and merge it when merging branches!
-* modular driver system: Write your migrations in pure SQL, using the knex interface, or any other interface you like.
+* Modular driver system: Write your migrations in pure SQL, or using the knex interface, or simply plug in your own interface to parse and execute your migrations.
-* upgrade strategies: Many functions for actual to desired state resolution included.
+* Upgrade strategies: Includes different ways to resolve how to upgrade from the actual to the desired state.
-* transaction support: Wraps either for each migration into a transaction, or the whole operation.
+* Transactions: Wraps either each migration into a transaction, or the whole operation.

+Planned features include:

+* git integration: collect migrations across branches, apply or undo them from somewhere else
+* seeding: fill your database the way you define your schema, but fit to your developer's needs
+* maintenance tasks: define tasks to run on your database and use from your application or the CLI (e.g. in cron jobs)

+You have an idea that will make this tool more awesome?
+Post an [issue on github](https://github.com/opatut/migr8/issues/new).

 ## Usage &ndash; TL;DR version

-1. Create your migrations.
-See *Migrations format* for details.
+1. Choose your driver, and create your migrations.
+Refer to [Drivers](#drivers) for details.
 Place them all somewhere, preferably in their *own repository*.
 1. Configure the tool by creating a `.migr8.yaml` in your project directory.
-Refer to the *Config* section for details.
+Refer to [Config](#configuration) for details.
 1. Create a file, e.g. `migrations.txt` somewhere in your repository, listing the migrations you want to have applied.
 1. Run `migr8 to migrations.txt` to apply the target state.